microsoft/promptflow/examples/tutorials/quick-start/promptflow-quality-improvement.md

     "answer": "-1"
 }
 ```
-However, the correct answer is 5.
+However, the correct answer is 5 (Don't be suprised if you got the correct answer, as the randoness of LLM).
 The output answer is incorrect!
 It indicates that we need to further evaluate the performance.
 Therefore, in the next step, we will test the flow with more math problems to better evaluate the quality.

 ## Evaluate the quality of your prompt